American Geriatrics Society/UNE College of Osteopathic Medicine Student Chapter

-Co-Presidents: Matthew Clark, MSI & Jennifer Kodela, MSI
+Co-Presidents: Matthew Clark, MSI and Jennifer Kodela, MSI

 Treasurer: Andrea Gaul, MSI